 Virginia Woolf was long dismissed as a ‘minor modernist’ but now stands as one of the giants of 20th century literature.
 Her biographer, Hermione Lee, talks us through the best Virginia Woolf books, novels and essays, and diaries, of Virginia Woolf.

-The Belle Epoque combined a preoccupation with the noblesse of the old regime with the seeds for modernism, says the Oxford professor of history.
+The Belle Epoque combined a preoccupation with the noblesse of the old regime with the seeds for modernism, says Oxford history professor Ruth Harris, author of an award-winning book on the Dreyfus affair.
 She picks the best books on a golden period in France before the outbreak of World War I.